changnet/lua_flatbuffers/README.md

  * make buildfbb(this will install FlatBuffers with shared library)
  * make
  * make test
- * Copy lua_flatbuffers.so to your lua project's c module directory or link against liblua_flatbuffers.a
+ * copy lua_flatbuffers.so to your lua project's c module directory or link against liblua_flatbuffers.a

 Api
 -----